 Federal Work Study is an employment program in which 75 percent of the student wage is supported by federal dollars for work on campus or for approved employment in specific off-campus agencies.
 This award is given as an eligibility to work on campus.
 A student’s Federal Work Study award may be limited by the student’s availability and willingness to work, his/her skills, and the availability of jobs on campus.
-The current wage rate is $9.87 per hour.
+The current wage rates can be found on the Human Resources website.

 No student may begin earning their Federal Work Study award until the first day of the academic year.
 Students working over the summer break may work on campus through Campus Employment and will be paid by the institution or department.
 While enrolled, students should not work more than 15 hours per week.
 Students who are available to work break weeks between terms may work more hours.
 However, in doing so, those students risk earning their Federal Work Study limit before the end of the academic year.